On Galilean conformal bootstrap: Tauberian theorem and the spectral density

 Now we look at the $x\to1$ behaviour.
 Expanding both sides in $y$, we can get the asymptotical behaviour near $x=1$ from the right-hand side.
 In fact, at each order of $y$, the $x\to1$ behaviour is controlled by the $t$-channel identity only.
 For example, in the $y^0$ order, the identity gives the most singular power law behaviour so we have (we use $\mathcal{G}^{y^k}$ or $\mathcal{G}^{\kappa^k}$ denote the $k$-th order part of the four-point function in the following):

-Note that this order is special because we have the $\xi=0$ part.
-Nevertheless, this ($t$ channel) $SL(2,\mathbb{R})$ blocks also have the $(1-x)^{\Delta}$ behaviour near $x=1$, so the above expression is not affected.
 When we go to the higher order of $y$, in both the prefactor and the GCA ($t$ channel) blocks, $y$ is always combined with a power law term $\frac{1}{1-x}$, so at each order of $y$, the identity always dominates near $x=1$.
 At the order $y^k$, the asymptotical behaviour near $x=1$ is

 Then we can estimate the spectral density for each order.
 We use the $\rho$ and $\kappa$ coordinates to make the argument more explicitly.
 In these coordinates, all the argument above is still valid, except that now we expand in $\kappa$ and look at the $\rho\to0$ behaviour.
 For technical reason, we need to write every $\kappa^k$ part of the four-point function as the Laplace transform of a ``weighted spectral density'' .
 This allows us to use the Hardy-Littlewood tauberian theorem in its general form, otherwise we need to rewrite the theorem in a different form.
-For simplicity, we assume that there is no $\xi=0$ part, and one can easily include this part by combining the analysis here with the result in CFT$_1$.
-It turns out that
+It turns out that\footnote{In the following of this section, by saying a four point function or its $\kappa^k$ order part, we always multiply them an additional factor $\frac{1-\rho^2}{4}$ because we want the $\rho$ dependence of the expanding block become a single pure power law.}

 where $e^{-\beta}=\rho$ and $f^{(k)}(\Delta)$ is the spectral density function.
 Because the GCA block in $\rho$ coordinate has a simple power-law form, one can easily read the spectral density function $f^{(k)}(\Delta)$ from the dynamical coefficient $b_{\Delta,\xi,k}$.
 For example, at order $\kappa^0$ the spectral density function $f^{(0)}(\Delta)$ for the GGFT is